Zenii

 Write plugins in Python, Go, JS — or anything.

 JSON-RPC 2.0 over stdio.
 Any language that reads stdin and writes stdout works.
 Plugins are first-class citizens.
+A plugin is ~15 lines.

 It remembers.
 Across sessions, across restarts.

 SQLite FTS5 + vector search.
 Conversations, tool results, and context survive restarts.
 Your AI gets better over time.
+Ask it about last month.

 Gets smarter over time.
 Asks before changing.